DennisSchulmeister/MicroKlavier/README.md

  * `research`: Several small experiments to try out different things and better understand the usefulness of Python for DSP programming.

+ * `hardware`: Not a project to be built with `make.py`per se, but hardware schematics and PCB layouts.

 Only the `main` project is needed to build a minimal synthesizer that can be used with an external MIDI controller to access all parameters.

 All build actions are always "out of tree", this is, `make.py` places all its output in a top-level directory called `build`. `./make.py clean` can be used to delete this directory and start over from scratch.
-Although most build commands delete their respective build files first anyway.
+Although most build commands delete old build files anyway before doing something.
 Note, that unlike `Make` the script neither builds single source files (a build is always a full build) nor does it enforce to run certain build steps before others.
 Therefor, for an initial full build several commands